boweny920/AOminer/README.md

 ## I. Installation / Dependencies

-Git clone the Github directory to your own, and go to the AcaFinder directory
+Git clone the Github directory to your own, and go to the AOminer directory

 ### Dependences